 - At "Enter an e-mail address," enter an e-mail address where Let's Encrypt can notify you about certificate renewal.

 - At "Enter your domain name(s)," enter your subdomain name, for example, subdomain.mydomain.com.

 Your Nextcloud is now running on the Internet.
 You can use it as described in the section how to use Nextcloud, but instead of a local IP address, use your subdomain name.

 If you enter your subdomain name in a web browser, you can log in to the Nextcloud web portal with your Nextcloud administrator username and password.
 When installing the Nextcloud client, use your subdomain name as the Nextcloud server address.

 Best of all, you don't need to add any trust exceptions to your browser or client, because Let's Encrypt certificates are registered with a trusted certificate authority.

 General Nextcloud tips

 If you're working with a big file and saving it frequently, Nextcloud might have trouble syncing it.
 This problem arises when you make changes to the file faster than it can be uploaded to the server.
 If you encounter this problem, wait until the Nextcloud icon in your notification area turns green before saving your document again.
 Or, right-click the Nextcloud icon and choose Pause synchronization.
 When you're ready, right-click the icon and choose Resume synchronization to upload your changes to Nextcloud.

 If changes are made to a file on two separate devices, either at the same time or while one device is not running the Nextcloud client, conflicts may arise.
 The conflict occurs when you try to sync both versions of the file.

 If the Nextcloud server isn't sure which version of the file you want to keep, it will keep them both, and display a warning in the client window.
-The Nextcloud icon will change to a yellow circle with an exclamation mark.
+The Nextcloud icon changes to a yellow circle with an exclamation mark.